jgaa/darkspeak/README.md

 # DarkSpeak

-Secure Instant Messenger based on the legacy Tor Chat protocol
+Secure Instant Messenger based on the legacy Tor Chat protocol.

+# Mission Statement

+To make the most Secure and Private Communication Platform for citizens, in the History of the World.

 # Planned features
-- Secure Instant Messaging
+- Secure Instant Messaging (Legacy Tot Chat)
-- File Transfer
+- File Transfer (Legacy Tot Chat)
 - Proxy service (allow darkspeak on several devices simultaneously with the same ID)
 - Nice looking graphical interface on Linux, OS/X and Windows
 - Android version